Water Quality Effects of Multifunctional Working Buffers for Seasonally Wet Farmland

 working buffers on seasonally wet marginal farmland

-We invited professional partners to participate in our planting days at each farm.
+We invited professional partners to participate in our planting days at each farm during the spring of 2025.
 A site tour was given by each farmer allowing partners to connect and hear directly from farmers.
-An introduction on what "working buffers" are and how they are designed was given by Carrie Brausieck, Agroforester.
+An introduction on what "working buffers" are and how they are designed was given by Carrie Brausieck, Agroforester and Whit Barrett, Agroforestry and Agriculture Planner.
 Then partners got to do some planting of the buffers at each site.
-Partner participation included local land trusts, local NRCS staff, County government staff, and some surrounding local farmers.
-We also continue to work with professional partners on data collection and will collaborate on data analysis.
+Partner participation included local NRCS staff and some surrounding local farmers.

 Objective 2: Create a farmer friendly guide to aid farmers in designing and establishing